dschwar1/opt-in/README.md

 We are interested in how you approach the problem and what you decide to spend your time on, even if you cannot complete all the requirements within the time limit.

 ## When you're finished
-Please ensure you have setup instructions included in your README.md file, upload your repo and send a link to the code repo to jnoble184@gmail.com

 ## Initial Commit: 2:30pm
 ## Finished Commit: 3:30pm